Local Regulations

 City Requirements

-- Zoning Regulations: Ensure the property restoration complies with local zoning laws regarding land use and building heights.
+- Zoning Compliance: Ensure the property restoration complies with local zoning laws.

 State Requirements

-- Insurance Requirements: All restoration companies must carry liability insurance as mandated by state law.
+- Insurance Requirements: Maintain adequate insurance coverage as mandated by state law.

 Environmental Requirements

-- Hazardous Material Disposal: Follow state guidelines for the proper disposal of hazardous materials, such as asbestos or lead paint.
+- Asbestos Handling: Follow state guidelines for the safe removal and disposal of asbestos materials.

 Required Documentation

-- Insurance Certificates: Proof of insurance coverage for liability and worker’s compensation.
+- Insurance Certificates: Proof of liability and workers’ compensation insurance.

 Inspection Process

-- Initial Assessment: Conduct a thorough assessment of the property to identify the extent of damage and necessary repairs.
+- Pre-Restoration Inspection: Conduct a thorough inspection of the property to identify damages and necessary repairs.

-- Final Inspection: After the restoration work is completed, schedule a final inspection to ensure compliance with all local and state regulations.
+- Final Inspection: Schedule a final inspection with local authorities to ensure compliance with all regulations and standards post-restoration.